 The privateers that raided shipping off the New England coast in the War of 1812 were the gladiators of their day.
 Wealth, fame, legend – and danger – lured ships and their crews to sea.
-And none was more famous than Captain Joseph Barrs and his privateer ship, the Liverpool Packet.
+And none had more celebrity than Capt.
+Joseph Barrs and his privateer ship, the Liverpool Packet.

 The trade embargo of 1795 put New Englanders in a difficult spot.
-The region made much of its money trading, and the embargo on British goods took considerable toll.
-In Portsmouth, N.H. alone the value of cargo arriving in port plummeted from more than $785,000 a year before the enforcement of the treaty to less than $125,000 by the start of the War of 1812.
+The region made much of its money trading, and the embargo on British goods took a considerable toll.
+In Portsmouth, N.H., alone the value of cargo arriving in port plummeted from more than $785,000 a year before the treaty enforcement to less than $125,000 by the start of the War of 1812.

-When war finally broke out with Britain, there was a surplus of hungry seamen eager to return to work manning the legalized pirate vessels called privateers.
+When war finally broke out with Britain, a surplus of hungry seamen eagerly sought to return to work on the legalized pirate vessels called privateers.
 American sailors by the scores jumped off their fishing vessels to sign on with a privateer that could capture British commercial vessels at will.
-The ships were hauled into port and sold along with their cargo.
-Once the government took a share, the remaining profit was divided among the crew.
+The privateers hauled the captured ships into port and sold them along with their cargo.
+Once the government took a share, the crew divided the remaining profit.

-Likewise there were Canadian sailors equally eager to find work on privateers.
-Canada was somewhat slower to get her privateers in the water.
-A 'Letters of Marque' was required to authorize a ship to become a privateer.
-The letter guaranteed a captured crew of a privateer would be treated with military courtesy rather than labeled as pirates.
+Likewise, Canadian sailors also wanted to find work on privateers.
+But Canada was somewhat slower to get her privateers in the water.
+A ship needed a’Letter of Marque‘ for authorization as a privateer.
+The letter guaranteed a captured privateer crew would receive military courtesy rather than labeled as pirates.

 England was slow in issuing Letters of Marque, but when they arrived the Canadians were equally eager to cruise the coast looking for American ships to capture and bring back to the British port of Halifax, Nova Scotia.

-There were many privateers, but none more successful than the Barrs brothers.
-Joseph was the swaggering sea captain.
-John was the seaman turned importer and investor.
+Of the many privateers, none had more success than the Barss brothers: Joseph, the swaggering sea captain; John, the seaman turned importer and investor.
 When it came to identifying lucrative targets for the privateers John knew where to find the loot.
 Joseph knew how to capture it.

-The Barrs were backed by investors who had anticipated the windfall the War of 1812 could bring, including Canadian banker Enos Collins.
+The Barss brothers had backing from investors who had anticipated the windfall the War of 1812 could bring, including Canadian banker Enos Collins.
 Collins and his fellow investors had purchased a speedy schooner, the Liverpool Packet, in 1811.
 The ship had been seized and auctioned as an illegal slave-trading vessel.
-Joseph Barrs took command of the vessel, and it became the terror of the New England coast.
+Joseph Barss took command of the vessel, soon the terror of the New England coast.

-In New England, the situation was dire.
-The cost of insuring ships flew through the roof.
-Shippers were using horse and wagon to move goods up and down the coast.
-Grass was growing on the wharves of Boston, observers lamented.
-One newspaperr would brand Barrs 'the evil genius of our coasting trade.”
+In New England, the situation grew dire as the cost of insuring ships flew through the roof.
+Shippers used horse and wagon to move goods up and down the coast.
+Grass grew on the wharves of Boston, observers lamented.
+One newspaper branded Barss ‘the evil genius of our coasting trade.”